 The United Arab Emirates as a whole, however, has only one UNESCO World Heritage site: Al Ayn, also written as Al Ain, which is in the Abu Dhabi emirate.
 An ancient oasis in the desert, halfway between Muscat and Abu Dhabi, the Al Ayn UNESCO site is really an amalgamation of more than a dozen different sites in and nearby the city of Al Ayn.

 I wanted to see as many as I could that day, so I booked a day trip from Dubai.
-(You could also visit in a day from Abu Dhabi.)
+You could also visit in a day from Abu Dhabi.
+If you’re concerned about what to wear, since Abu Dhabi is generally more conservative than Dubai, read What to Wear in Abu Dhabi.

 The problem was that I wasn’t well-prepared, and neither was Nishad.
 I had scribbled the names of what I wanted to see on a sheet of paper, assuming my driver would know where they were.
 But Nishad didn’t even recognize some of the names.
 I speak no Arabic, and his English was quite limited, so I couldn’t explain what they were to him in a way that he would understand.
 Googling them didn’t help either, leading us, at one point, to a mosque that shared the name of one of the sites.